 “Health care in developing countries is a multibillion-dollar endeavor.
 Yet the people charged with leading and managing this work have little formal preparation to succeed.
 Until this truth is recognized, the billions of dollars being pledged by donors—plus the huge investments that countries make in health—will not achieve the hoped-for results.”

 Meeting the challenge for more and better health sector leaders demands not only a new generation of public health leaders but also a new generation of training programs with faculty and curriculum designed to develop practical competencies and careers of impact.
+Also you can visit Jooble to start your career in Leadership.

 This challenge has been particularly difficult in low- and middle-income countries (LMICs) as cited by the World Health Organization (WHO) in their study of the need for a new system of leadership, management and governance.
 Their work can be summed up as so: